moj-analytical-services/mojchart/README.md

 ## Accessing individual colours

 `moj_colours()` provides the hex codes for all MoJ corporate colours.
+`govanal_colours` provides the Government Analysis Function colours.
-`palette_colours()` provides the colours used in the mojchart colour palettes.
-Running either function with no arguments returns a vector containing all the function’s colours.
+`palette_colours()` provides all colours used in the mojchart colour palettes.
+Running one of these functions with no arguments returns a vector containing all of the available colours.
 Passing the names of individual colours returns just those.

 ``` r
 moj_colours("mojblue", "mojgreen")